EstherAlo/DAREY.IO-Projects/Project6/Project6.md

 sudo mkdir -p /home/recovery/logs
 ```

-- Before mounting the fie system back up all the files in the log directory /var/log into /home/recovery/logs by running this command:
+- Before mounting the file system back up all the files in the log directory /var/log into /home/recovery/logs by running this command:

 ```
 sudo rsync -av /var/log/. /home/recovery/logs/